scars2ax/px/docs/deploy-render.md

 ## Adding a greeting message

 To show a greeting message on the Server Info page, set the `GREETING_URL` environment variable within Render to the URL of a Markdown file.
 This URL should point to a raw text file, not an HTML page.
 You can use a public GitHub Gist or GitLab Snippet for this.
 For example: `GREETING_URL=https://gitlab.com/-/snippets/2542011/raw/main/greeting.md`.
+You can change the title of the page by setting the `SERVER_TITLE` environment variable.

-Don't set `GREETING_URL` in the `.env` secret file you created earlier; it must be set in Render's environment variables section.
+Don't set `GREETING_URL` in the `.env` secret file you created earlier; it must be set in Render's environment variables section for it to work correctly.

 ## Customizing the server